Chicken Run: Dawn of the Nugget: Release

 Chicken Run: Dawn of the Nugget premiered at the 67th BFI London Film Festival on 14 October 2023, with none of the cast in attendance due to the 2023 SAG-AFTRA strike, with the film's characters walking the red carpet in their place.
 It was released on Netflix on 15 December 2023.
 The film had a preview at the Annecy International Animation Film Festival on 11 June 2023.
 Netflix purchased the worldwide distribution rights to the film, excluding China.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 30 critics, indicating "generally favorable" reviews.

 John Nugent for Empire magazine wrote, "the ambition and technical scope are markedly bolder" than its predecessor Chicken Run, adding it is "silly, witty, extremely British—this is a family film made with a very Aardman-y kind of craft and care".
-Jacob Oller of Paste Magazine complimented Ramsey for being "the clear star, putting an extra level of fear, awe or disillusionment into her few lines."
+Jacob Oller, of Paste Magazine, complimented Ramsey for being "the clear star, putting an extra level of fear, awe or disillusionment into her few lines", though he was otherwise critical of the film, viewing it as mediocre and uninventive.